saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.06 Create Page Objects (Optional)
 Duration: 0:05:00

-Sauce Labs’ Sauce Control allows you to take existing Cypress test suites (or build a cypress test suite) and quickly run it on Sauce Labs.
+Sauce Labs’ Testrunner Toolkit allows you to take existing Cypress test suites (or build a cypress test suite) and quickly run it on Sauce Labs.
 In this lesson, you will learn how to modify a couple settings in the `cypress.json` and `.sauce/config.ym`l files, then write a basic test and run it on Sauce Labs.

 #### Video